 Structuring a transfer pricing policy in different business sectors and selected cases on TP and Intangibles

 This lecture is focused on the analysis of how MNEs operating in certain sectors (FMCG, Luxury, Industrial) structure their transfer pricing policies with a critical analysis on the main issues under both a theoretical and practical perspective.
 Moreover, this lecture also covers the analysis of the transfer pricing issues related to intangible property.
 Lecturers will enrich the explanations of these topics through an extensive set of examples drawn from their professional experience.

 Friday 26 July

-Transfer pricing aspects of business restructurings and Cost Contribution Agreements
+Transfer pricing aspects of business restructurings and Transfer pricing disputes

 Business restructurings are one of the transfer pricing hottest topics in today's constantly developing economic environment.
-The morning session will be focused on transfer pricing issues that have to be considered when an MNE redeploys cross-borders functions, assets and/or risks, that is (i) whether tax authorities can disregard the restructuring as presented by the taxpayer, (ii) whether at arm's length a remuneration for the restructuring itself would be due and (iii) the remuneration of post-restructuring controlled transactions and its relationship with the remuneration for the restructuring itself.
+This lecture is focused on transfer pricing issues that have to be considered when an MNE redeploys cross-borders functions, assets and/or risks, that is (i) whether tax authorities can disregard the restructuring as presented by the taxpayer, (ii) whether at arm's length a remuneration for the restructuring itself would be due and (iii) the remuneration of post-restructuring controlled transactions and its relationship with the remuneration for the restructuring itself.
 The explanation of the theoretical framework will be followed by a review of most common types of business restructurings (e.g. implementation of a central purchase function, conversion of a full-fledged distributor into a "risk-less" distributor).
 Moreover, the lecture deals also with (i) the importance of a proper documentation supporting the transfer pricing policy (ii) procedures through which potential disputes can be solved either in advance through advance rulings (APA) or in case of challenges of the tax authorities (MAP and Arbitration Convention).